Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

         they are unable to help without breaking formation.</li>
         <li>Lining the DPS up horizontally also means that the two non-tethered
         DPS could be D1+D2, or D3+D4.
-In such an event, either D2 or D3 would have to cross over to the other side of the boss, which isn't ideal.</li>
+In such an event, either D2 or D3 would have to cross over to the other side of the boss, which isn't ideal.
+        In contrast, a vertical lineup guarantees that exactly two tether players are on each East/West side of the bosses.</li>
       </ul>
     </td>
   </tr>